Sexual Assault Prevention and Response Services

 Prevention at Babson requires a comprehensive approach that addresses the multiple levels of influence around violence and victimization.
 It is critical to address the individual, their relationships, and their community and cultural environments.
 By building relationship skills, discussing policy, procedure, and practice, addressing social norms, and promoting bystander intervention, Babson hopes to significantly change behavior and reduce harm.

-There are many great resources online to start educating yourself or others.
+There are many great resources to start educating yourself or others.
 Here are some of Wellness & Prevention Services’ favorites: